ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/testing_code.md

 As an analyst, you routinely check that your analysis is carried out correctly.
 You might do this informally by running all or part of your analysis with example data or subsets of real data.

-These tests give you confidence that your analysis is correct.
-However, it's important you are able to produce the same checks against your code reproducibly.
-Code changes over time, so you need to be able to repeat these checks against the updated code.
-Additionally, other analysts should be able to carry out the same checks and get the same results.
+While this builds confidence, these checks should be reproducible.
+As code changes, tests must be repeatable and produce consistent results, both for you and others.

-You can consistently repeat the same steps when you represent your tests as code.
+To ensure this, you can represent checks as code.
 This lets you or another analyst carry out the same verification again to get the same results.
-When you have carried out a test manually, you should ensure that you add a code test to reproduce this.
+If a test is done manually, add a coded version so it can be rerun reliably.

-Code that you write for testing should also follow the good practices described earlier on in this book, in particular [](readable_code).
+Code that you write for testing should also follow the good practices described earlier on in this resource, in particular [](readable_code).

 ## Write repeatable tests

-You need your tests to be repeatable for you to be able to trust their results.
+Your tests need to be repeatable for you to be able to trust their results.
-This means they should give the same outcome if you run them more than once against the same version of your analysis code.

 For tests to run repeatably, each test must be independent.
 There should not be a shared state between tests, for example a test should not depend on another test having already run.